Local Plans For Alternative Schools/Alternative Learning Programs and Maintaining Safe and Orderly Schools.

 (c) For the purposes of this section, a drill is a school-wide practice exercise in which simulated scenarios related to emergency planning are conducted.

-(d) The Department of Public Safety, Division of Emergency Management, and the Center for Safer Schools shall provide guidance and recommendations to local school administrative units on the types of multiple hazards to plan and respond to, including intruders on school grounds.
+(d) The Department of Public Safety, Division of Emergency Management, and the Center for Safer Schools shall provide guidance and recommendations to public school units on the types of multiple hazards to plan and respond to, including intruders on school grounds.
 (2013-360, s.
 8.38; 2015-241, s.
-8.26(b).)
+8.26(b); 2023-78, ss.
+1, 4(a).)

 § 115C-105.49A.
 School Risk and Response Management System.